galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken .document}
 From this 2 parts, we assemble the video with ari package.
 Ari is a R package that uses Amazon Polly services to convert text to speech, and stiches together voice and images to produce a video.
 It is developped in Johns Hopkins Data Science Lab.
-The script file used to generate the video contains one line per slide, making it easy to use it as a base to generate subtitles.
+As the script file used to generate the video contains one line of text per slide, it is easy to modify it  to generate subtitles.
 :::::::::

 # [How it works]{ .slide_only}